kamalnarra/raptor-maps-challenge/README.md

 I also ensured that the dataframe and its corresponding functions work for any number of technicians per datetime, making the code reusable as more data is ingested.

 ### Part Two
-I also did some exploratory data analysis to determine which approach to take.
+I did some exploratory data analysis to determine which approach to take.
 First, I graphed the movement of each technician over time to see if there were any easily discernable patterns.

 Since knowing in which direction a technician will move is crucial in predicting their next position, I also created a scatterplot displaying the relationship between a technician's bearing and their angle of movement.
 There wasn't a clear linear relationship, but I saw a few intriguing clusters I'd like to explore with more data.